Throughout the diamond

 typically illuminate stones against a white backdrop with

 controlled lighting.
-This controlled environment allows for the separation of
+This controlled environment separates

 the diamond's color from external influences and the light source.
 The term